Nicole1701/group_project1/README.md

 * There were no significant correlations with movie run time and gross revenue.
 The bulk of movies stayed within the 2.5 hour threshold and performed similarly.
 Outside of a handful of outliers, nothing interesting.

 ![Movie Duration vs. Revenue](images/Duration_vs_financials.png)

+## Conclusions: Things to Ponder

+**Genres over Time**
+* Not much variation in film genres over the last 50 years.
+Dramas and Comedies dominate that time frame with 40% of films over that period.

+**Biographies**
+* Biographies churned out the highest ratings, but weren’t players at the box office.

+**Golden Era**
+* Movies have come a long way, but according to audience ratings the 70’s serve as the pinnacle of filmmaking.

+**$$$ vs. Critical Acclaim**
+* Summer blockbusters proved to be hits at the box office, but not in the hearts of critics.

+**Sign of things to come?**
+* The 2010’s saw a major hit in box office revenue.
+With at-home viewing becoming the new norm, how will this affect films moving forward?

+**Duration vs. Revenue**
+* No significant correlations were found between movie durations and the financial success of a film.